cyocum6/ubuntu-test/proj/README.md

 Chris Yocum     July 20, 2024

-Installation Guidance
 see below Self-Assessment
+verify QEMU operational and AWS site can be reached prior to testing

 Software Versions:
   busybox-1.36.1